alttch/psrt/proto.md

 Data sockets usually use the same port as control ones.

-Priority byte is not used at the moment (reserved for the future) and should be always 0x7F.
+Priority byte is not used at the moment (reserved for future) and should be always 0x7F.

 ## Control socket